SonySemiconductorSolutions/aitrios-edge-mdt-tpc/README.md

 The default target-platform model is [imx500tpc v1]((./tpc_models/imx500_tpc/v1/tpc.py)), quantizes activations using 8 bits with power-of-two thresholds for activations and symmetric threshold for weights.
 For mixed-precision quantization it uses either 2, 4, or 8 bits for quantizing the operators.

-## <div align="center">Contributions</div>
-We'd love your input!
-Device Attributes would not be possible without help from our community, and welcomes contributions from anyone!

-*Checkout our [Contribution guide](https://github.com/SonySemiconductorSolutions/IMX500-AI-Toolchain-TPC/blob/main/CONTRIBUTING.md) for more details.

-Thank you 🙏 to all our contributors!

 ## <div align="center">License</div>
 Device Attributes package is licensed under Apache License Version 2.0.
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.